 Older children might find it helpful to rinse their mouth with warm, salty water and spit it out.
 Only give this to your child if they are old enough to spit it out.

-Talk to your pharmacist as you may be able to get an anesthetic mouthwash, gel or spray for your child.
+Talk to your pharmacist as you may be able to get an anaesthetic mouthwash, gel or spray for your child.
 If your child stops drinking because of the sore mouth bring them to your GP.
 They could become dehydrated.

 Complications from hand, foot and mouth disease